-Course outline: Students learn to create a four page magazine article using Indesign.
+MEDIA STUDIES LEVEL 3 Entry requirements: Credits: Course outline: A minimum of 12 credits at NCEA Level 2 in English.
+Writing at level 8 of the curriculum.
+Up to 20 credits Students learn to create a four page magazine article using Indesign.
 A visual diary of the treatment and concept, a Word document of the article as well as the final four page magazine article worth 13 credits makes up a large segment of this course.
 A seminar based on research into a recent development in the media is presented during Practical week.
 A one hour essay in the external examination gives students the opportunity to show their understanding of the relationship between a media genre and society.
 Students need to be aware that one third of this course is practical and two thirds writing and theory.
-Students at Level 3 need to be able to undertake independent research write at Level 8 of the curriculum and have good critical thinking skills.
+Students at Level 3 need to be able to undertake independent precare write at level 8 of the curriculum and have good critical thinking Assessment: undertake independent research write at Level 8 of the curriculum and have good critical thinking skills.
 Selected students will also have an opportunity to prepare for the scholarship examination.

-Assessment: Internal assessment 19 credits, external assessment 4 credits
+Internal assessment 19 credits, external assessment 4 credits